WHY BANK MILK?

 Some moms give their milk directly to the parents of babies in need, an exchange known as casual sharing.
-The intent behind casual sharing is wonderful – it’s a caring act of sisterhood.
+The intent behind casual sharing is a caring act of sisterhood.
 But we believe strongly that it’s important to go the extra mile to have the surplus milk tested in a lab to make absolutely sure that it’s safe for any baby.
-In addition to safety, our top priority is to make sure that donated milk reaches the most vulnerable infants first.
-We are working toward the day when we are able to collect enough milk to provide for all of the babies who need it.

 Our milk banks receive surplus milk and dispense it after the donated milk is pasteurized and tested.
 Most of our recipients are infants in neo-natal intensive care units (NICUs).